-1. Stop the Thrift server and clients, then stop the cluster.
+- 1. Stop the Thrift server and clients, then stop the cluster. - a.

-a.
 Stop the Thrift server and clients:

-sudo service hbase-thrift stop L
+sudo service hbase-thrift stop

-b.
-Stop the cluster by shutting down the master and the RegionServers:
+- b.
+Stop the cluster by shutting down the master and the RegionServers: - Use the following command on the master node: